andadam24/04_AA_CodeQuiz/README.md

 # 04_AA_CodeQuiz

 ## Description:
 This application was used to create a multiple choice about JavaScript fundamentals quiz using HTML, CSS, and JS.
-This quiz is timed (75 seconds) and if the user gets an answer incorrect, their score drops by 15 seconds/pts.
+This quiz is timed and if the user gets an answer incorrect, their score drops by 10 seconds/pts.
 The user has the opportunity to submit their final score to the HighScore page.
 All submitted HighScores will be listed on this site.

 ## User Story: